Geometric Autoencoder Priors for Bayesian Inversion: Learn First Observe Later: Additional Numerical Results and Details

 \subsubsection{Additional Results}

-In Figure~\ref{fig:data_heat_rect_pred} we show the results of inference with GABI-ABC on for the full field reconstructing based on the small number of sparse noisy observations in red.
+In Figure~\ref{fig:data_heat_rect_pred} we show the results of inference with GABI-ABC on for the full field reconstructing from the small number of sparse noisy observations in red.
 In Figure~\ref{fig:heat:loss_and_latent} we show the two terms in the loss for training the GABI autoencoder as well as a histogram of the encoded data batch overlaid with the 1D standard normal distribution.
 We then test the performance of ABC sampling vs NUTS sampling as we vary the dimension of the latent space for the heat inversion task.
 The MAE, quality of UQ, and inference times are shown in Figure~\ref{fig:ablation_sampling}.
+In Figure~\ref{fig:NS_ablation_sampling} we perform an ablation study on the size of the channel space of the graph autoencoder for a fixed latent dimension of 100 for Bayesian inversion with both ABC and MCMC sampling.
+From this, we can assess the importance of network size for accuracy and efficiency.